jmvanel/semantic_forms/scala/forms_play/README.md

 - 31 write a small help page explaining the role of local database in relation with the external data downloaded
 - 32 TEST : Gatling stress scenario(s)
 - 40 popup an editor for editing large texts
+- 2.2 show statistics about the current document : # of triples, # of properties, # of URI's
+- 19 Add simple login : WIP, also done in https://github.com/jmvanel/corporate\_risk/
+- 19.1 record who did what : a solution is to use a named graph for each user  : done in https://github.com/jmvanel/corporate\_risk/
+- 20 Inferences for forms : eliminate archaic properties
+- 32 TEST : write Selenium scenario(s)

 ## Unimplemented features
 The features are listed here for convenience, but from now on, we manage features on [Github issues](https://github.com/jmvanel/semantic_forms/issues).

-- 2.2 show statistics about the current document : # of triples, # of properties, # of URI's
 - 2.3 when document pointed by URI entered by user has no triple with that URI as subject, show a list of URI's in the document like the search results
 - 7. use HTTP HEAD to distinguish RDF content types and others, and have different hyperlinks and styles for HTML, RDF, and image URL's - WIP
 - 7.1 have icons to distinguish content types, to display near hyperlinks for HTML, RDF, image, etc URL's